-Most baby showers offer some type of food.
+Most baby showers offer some food.
 You will usually come up with a menu based on a couple of factors including:

 - Time of the baby shower